ilri/dspace-statistics-api/README.md

 - If your DSpace is version 4 or 5, use [dspace-statistics-api v1.1.1](https://github.com/ilri/dspace-statistics-api/releases/tag/v1.1.1)
 - If your DSpace is version 6+, use [dspace-statistics-api v1.2.0 or greater](https://github.com/ilri/dspace-statistics-api/releases/tag/v1.2.0)

-This project contains an indexer and a [Falcon-based](https://falcon.readthedocs.io/) web application to make the statistics available via a simple REST API.
+This project contains an indexer and a [Falcon-based](https://falcon.readthedocs.io/) web application to make the item, community, and collection statistics available via a simple REST API.
 You can read more about the Solr queries used to gather the item view and download statistics on the [DSpace wiki](https://wiki.lyrasis.org/display/DSPACE/Solr).

 If you use the DSpace Statistics API please cite: